isralduke/thatbook/10-samuel-2.md

 <a name="2:15">2:15</a> So they arose and crossed over by number: twelve belonging to Benjamin and to Ish-bosheth son of Saul, and twelve from the servants of David. <a name="2:16">2:16</a> As they grappled with one another, each one stabbed his opponent with his sword and they fell dead together.
 So that place is called the Field of Flints; it is in Gibeon.

-<a name="2:17">2:17</a> Now the battle was very severe that day; Abner and the men of Israel were overcome by David’s soldiers. <a name="2:18">2:18</a> The three sons of Zeruiah were there—Joab, Abishai, and Asahel.
+<a name="2:17">2:17</a> Now the battle was very severe that day; Abner and the men of Israel were overcome by David’s soldiers. <a name="2:18">2:18</a> The three sons of Zeruiah were there — Joab, Abishai, and Asahel.
 Now Asahel was as quick on his feet as one of the gazelles in the field. <a name="2:19">2:19</a> Asahel chased Abner, without turning to the right or to the left as he followed Abner.

 <a name="2:20">2:20</a> Then Abner turned and asked, “Is that you, Asahel?”
 He replied, “Yes it is!” <a name="2:21">2:21</a> Abner said to him, “Turn aside to your right or to your left.
 Capture one of the soldiers and take his equipment for yourself!”
 But Asahel was not willing to turn aside from following him. <a name="2:22">2:22</a> So Abner spoke again to Asahel, “Turn aside from following me!
 I do not want to strike you to the ground.
 How then could I show my face in the presence of Joab your brother?” <a name="2:23">2:23</a> But he refused to turn aside.
 So Abner struck him in the belly with the back end of his spear.
 The spear came out his back; he collapsed on the spot and died there right before him.
 Everyone who now comes to the place where Asahel fell dead pauses in respect.